Prajyot9501/Navigation_using_VSLAM_on_Ridgeback_Robot/README.md

 ## :dart: Mission
 To get the Clearpath Robotics Ridgeback to navigate on its own with a map and stored object locations as per users’ instructions

 This project enables autonomous navigation for an indoor mobile robot, using advanced computer vision and mapping techniques.
-The robot—powered by Clearpath Robotics’ Ridgeback platform—is equipped with Intel RealSense D455 and utilizes ORB-SLAM3, YOLOv8, and Octomap to map, detect, and navigate environments.
+The robot—powered by Clearpath Robotics’ Ridgeback platform is equipped with Intel RealSense D455 and utilizes ORB-SLAM3, YOLOv8, and Octomap to map, detect, and navigate environments.

 **Our Hero:** Ridgeback, the omnidirectional wonder-robot <br>
 **Sidekick:** Intel RealSense D455 camera (Ridgeback's eyes) <br>